 Pressing the Open file button, opens a standard dialog where you select your ms/ms data file.
 The file has to be in .mgf, .dta or .pkl format (appendix A.3).
-Once you have selected an mgf file, a button becomes visible to the right of the input field when the mgf file has loaded.
-This takes place in the background, and you can thus perform all your other preparations while this takes place.
-Pressing the button open a dialog box showing a graphical view of the input file, please see below.
+Once you have selected an mgf file, two button becomes visible to the right of the input field Pressing the first button open a window showing a graphical view of the input file (unsupported function) and the second button opens a filter window, enabling you to filter the input file (only works for .mgf files), please see below.